christopher444/chris-tess/README.md

 The solution will be evaluated by running the manifest file on minikube.

 Note:
-Please fork this repo and create a pull request for submitting your solution.
+Please download this repo and email a zip file over email.

 Extra marks will be given for :
 - setting up CI/CD files for the same app.